thillRobot/projects/carla/using_carla.md

 # TWH logs - CARLA - open source vehicle simulator
-# October 07, 2020 - October 14, 2020
+## October 07, 2020 - October 14, 2020
-## I have spent the weekend/week messing with this, and at least it is working, kinda
+## This is summary of my progress and a place to store commands and procedures

-here is what we have done so far, this document needs work...
+## here is what we have done so far, this document needs work...

-SERVER SIDE:
+### HARDWARE

+#### First Test Computer:

-Computer: Dell t1600
+*Computer: Dell t1600
-CPU:      Xeon CPU E31245 @ 3.30GHz × 8
+*CPU:      Xeon CPU E31245 @ 3.30GHz × 8
-Graphics: Geforce GT 630
+*Graphics: Geforce GT 630
-RAM:      8GB
+*RAM:      8GB
-OS:       Ubuntu 20.04
+*OS:       Ubuntu 20.04

 I installed 'docker CE' and 'nvidia-docker2'